neutrons/SNAPRed/docs/source/glossary.rst

         Agnostic of frontend implementation, it recieves requests from the frontend and forwards them to the corresponding Service.
         In addition it is also responsible for catching errors, and returning a human readable error message to the frontend.

+    Background Run ID
+        The identifier for a background run, which is a measurement taken under the same conditions as a primary experimental run but without the sample present.
+This data is used to subtract background noise and artifacts from the experimental data, enabling more accurate analysis.
+In the context of SNAP, the Background Run ID refers to the unique ID associated with such a run, used in processes like :term:`Normalization` to correct the primary data set.

     Calibration
         The process by which the instrument state configuration is calibrated to account for the effects of the instrument on the diffraction data.
         This is done by comparing the diffraction data to a known standard or previous Calibration, and adjusting the instrument to match.